corybagozzi/corybagozzi/README.md

 # Cory Bagozzi

 ## Mission
-#### Build great products for real people.
+Build great products for real people.
-Products people love to use, that make life easier, and that either bring joy in the foreground or disappear into the background but would be profoundly disruptive if removed.
+> Products people love to use, that make life easier, and that either bring joy in the foreground or disappear into the background, but would be profoundly disruptive if removed.

 ### Vision
-#### A world where product teams build with **clarity, accountability, and speed**, creating products that deliver real impact without unnecessary complexity or sacrificing trust.
+A world where product teams build with **clarity, accountability, and speed**, creating products that deliver real impact without unnecessary complexity or sacrificing trust.

 ---

 ## Principles

 #### Momentum is a discipline
-Progress doesn’t come from heroic sprints or chaotic bursts.
+> Progress doesn’t come from heroic sprints or chaotic bursts.
 It comes from steady, predictable momentum.
 The best teams build systems that keep moving forward even under pressure.

 #### Clarity beats consensus
-Consensus often slows teams down or hides hard truths.
-Clarity — knowing exactly what we’re doing, why, and who owns it — unlocks speed and trust.
+> Consensus often slows teams down or hides hard truths.
+Clarity: knowing exactly what we’re doing, why, and who owns it unlocks speed and trust.

 #### Execution matters more than ideas
-The world is full of ideas.
+> The world is full of ideas.
 Execution is what separates teams that talk from teams that deliver.

 #### Predictability and quality build trust
-Customers, teams, and leaders rely on the predictable delivery of quality products.
-Predictability builds confidence; quality builds trust.
+> Customers, teams, and leaders rely on the predictable delivery of quality products.
+Predictability builds confidence.
+Quality builds trust.

 #### Health is non-negotiable
-Products don’t succeed if the people building them are burning out or cutting ethical corners.
+> Products don’t succeed if the people building them are burning out or cutting ethical corners.
 Sustainable pace and principled leadership always come first.

 ---